Thug-Lyfe/Commerce_Cloud_certification/README.md

 ### Work With a B2C Site: 12%
 - Given a Business Manager task, work with the product data model to manage products and product search model, their categorization, and associated inventory and pricebooks.
   1. [Class ProductSearchModel](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/DWAPI/scriptapi/html/api/class_dw_catalog_ProductSearchModel.html?resultof=%22%70%72%6f%64%75%63%74%22%20%22%73%65%61%72%63%68%22%20%22%6d%6f%64%65%6c%22%20)
-- Given a configuration for tasks, such as payment and shipping information, use Business Manager to complete storefront orders.
+- Marco - Given a configuration for tasks, such as payment and shipping information, use Business Manager to complete storefront orders.
   1. Merchant Tools > Ordering > orders > open an order
   2. Change Confirmation Status > Confirmed.
-- Given a configuration task, use Business Manager to work with Content Assets, Page Designer, Content Slots, and Content Folders.
+- Marco - Given a configuration task, use Business Manager to work with Content Assets, Page Designer, Content Slots, and Content Folders.
   1. Content assets contain meta data and/or html
   2. Content slots contain, Configurations, Content Assets, Meta data and/or html
   3. Page designer, is a custimizable template sites, that can give the customer a visual tool to design web pages.